 Video files like any other file on the computer are stored in the form of billions of bits of 0’s and 1’s.
 So, each time you play/transfer/edit the video file, these 0’s and 1’s should be perfectly copied.
 Even if one bit is misplaced or copied improperly, you may see corruption issues in the file.

 In order to avoid this problem, it is best to avoid playing/transferring/editing videos multiple times excessively.
 Also, it is best practise to avoid video editing on the source media where files are stored.
+Click on the link if you are looking to repair MP4 file header problem.

 3. Software Crash While Editing: